bilintsui/minecraft-relay-server/README.md

 </pre>
 If you provide "srvrecord.example.com" to your user, you should set your vhostname in the configuration file as follow:
 * For most Minecraft versions, use "host.example.com".
-* For Minecraft version from 21w20a to 1.17, use "srvrecord.example.com"
+* For Minecraft version from 21w20a to 1.17, use "srvrecord.example.com".

+For compatibility, it's recommended to add both of them to your configuration.